halostatue/capture_logger/SECURITY.md

 Prefer creating a [private vulnerability report][advisory] with GitHub.
-Alternatively, send an email to [security@elixir.halostatue.ca][email] with the text `TableauSocialExtension` in the subject.
+Alternatively, send an email to [security@elixir.halostatue.ca][email] with the text `CaptureLogger` in the subject.
 Emails sent to this address should be encrypted using [age][age] with the following public key:

 ```
 age1fc6ngxmn02m62fej5cl30lrvwmxn4k3q2atqu53aatekmnqfwumqj4g93w